gomson/vicsydev/faster_exceptions.md

 ```

 ### conclusion
-So there you have it; wrapping code in jump tables with checks between statements seems comparable to exceptions for short blocks; I know I'll sleep better.
-This also gives a hint of the worst case performance ratio between Lifoo and Lisp right now; around 200x slower.
+So there you have it; wrapping code in jump tables with checks between statements seems to offer a faster approach than exceptions for short blocks.
+This also gives a hint of the worst case performance ratio between [Lifoo](https://github.com/codr4life/lifoo) and Lisp right now; around 400x slower.

 You may find more in the same spirit [here](http://vicsydev.blogspot.de/) and [here](https://github.com/codr4life/vicsydev), and a full implementation of this idea and more [here](https://github.com/codr4life).